alban-read/M1-MICRO-FORTH/riscish.md

 ### This is a non standard VARIANT of FORTH

-This FORTH is implemented mainly (entirely so far) in AARCH64 assembly language (main.asm), and runs hosted under OSX on the Apple M1.
+This FORTH is implemented mainly in AARCH64 assembly language (main.asm), and runs hosted under OSX on the Apple M1.

+A few C library functions are used, the program is linked against the C library, it is possible to call C functions, which will be useful, in order to talk to the operating system.

 The compiler compiles words to tokens, which are then executed by a simpler interpreter.